adamcobabe/mrv/doc/source/install.rst

 Python Executable Names
 -----------------------
-The :ref:`mrv script <mrv-label>` can be seen as something like a launchpad as it will configure mrv and derived projects, as well as the process' environment, to allow maya to be started properly.
-In that purpose, it is much like a more general ``mayapy`` which serves the same purpose.
+The :ref:`mrv script <mrv-label>` can be seen as something like a launchpad as it will configure mrv and derived projects, as well as the process' environment, to allow maya standalone to be started properly.
+In that sense, it is much like a more general ``mayapy`` which serves the same purpose.

-Coming with its duties of adjusting the python process' environment, it needs the python to be restarted, possibly in a different version.
-To accomplish this, it will use the python executables in your path.
+Coming with its duties of adjusting the python process' environment, it needs python to be restarted, possibly in a different version.
+To accomplish this, it will use the python executables in your PATH.

-On linux, this is automatically being handled for you, and mrv will find the expected executables named ``python<version>``, ``<version>`` being 2.4, 2.5 or 2.6.
+On linux, this is automatically being handled for you, and mrv will find the expected executables named ``python<version>``, ``<version>`` being 2.4, 2.5 or 2.6, if these are installed.

-On windows, only the last installed python executable is in the PATH.
+On windows, usually only the last installed python executable is in the PATH.
 To help mrv, you need to copy ``python.exe`` of the python installation of your choice and rename the copy to ``python<version>.exe`` where ``<version>`` is ``24`` , ``25`` , or ``26``.
 If ``mrv`` cannot find the executable, it will try to use ``mayapy`` instead.

 ================================
 Finding your Installation Method